 By PEDRO M. BERMEJO

-The candidates are divided on key issues that the voters of the 15th State Senate District care about, issues such as same-sex marriage, hydraulic fracturing or hydrofracking, and how to go about creating jobs.
+During a spirited campaign, the candidates were divided on key issues such as same-sex marriage, hydraulic fracturing or hydrofracking, and how to go about creating jobs.

 Addabbo defended his change of mind.
 “It was no evolution at all.
 I’m a state senator who’s going to listen to the interest of the people — not my interest, but the interest of my people,” he said.
 “I voted yes but it was the hardest thing I’ve ever had to do.”